• About TTT

 10. Blue Hole Regional Park

 After wandering through Dripping Springs and doing everything you wanted to in town, drive about 17 miles south to Wimberley.
-That’s where the natural spring-fed swimming hole Blue Hole Regional Park is located.
+That’s where the natural spring-fed swimming hole at Blue Hole Regional Park is located.
 Swimming opens up in May, and you’ll need a reservation.
 Day passes are $6-$12.

 11. Round Top